Pears nutrition: glycemic index, calories, weight loss and diets

 A clinical study has concluded that pear consumption can be associated with weight reduction (12).

-The Nordic diet that includes high consumption of pears among other foods has been found to lower the risk of colorectal cancer development in women (14).
+The Nordic diet that includes high consumption of pears, among other foods, has been found to lower the risk of colorectal cancer development in women (14).

-Another study found a protective association between intake of fruits from the Rosaceae family, such as pears, and esophageal squamous cell carcinoma (15).
+Another study found a protective association between the intake of fruits from the Rosaceae family, such as pears, and esophageal squamous cell carcinoma (15).

-The allergens found in pears are called Pyr c 1, Pyr c 3, Pyr c 4 and Pyr c 5 proteins and reside both in the flesh and in the pulp.
-However these proteins are concentrated in the peel, so the peel tends to be more allergy inducing (17).
+The allergens found in pears are called Pyr c 1, Pyr c 3, Pyr c 4, and Pyr c 5 proteins and reside both in the flesh and in the pulp.
+However, these proteins are concentrated in the peel, so the peel tends to be more allergy-inducing (17).

 The general symptoms can range from mild to severe.
-These include oral allergy syndrome (itching, swelling and redness of the oral area), itching of the eyes and throat, contact dermatitis, nausea, stomach pains, diarrhea and in rare cases anaphylactic shock.
+These include oral allergy syndrome (itching, swelling, and redness of the oral area), itching of the eyes and throat, contact dermatitis, nausea, stomach pains, diarrhea, and in rare cases, anaphylactic shock.

 Pears in Diets

-One average pear contains 25g of carbohydrates.
-Since the keto diet allows only 5 to 10% (20 to 50g) of your daily caloric intake to consist of carbohydrates (18), pears are not considered to be keto friendly (19).|
+|Keto||One average pear contains 25g of carbohydrates.
+Since the keto diet allows only 5 to 10% (20 to 50g) of your daily caloric intake to consist of carbohydrates (18), pears are not considered to be keto-friendly (19).|

-|DASH||Pears are low in sodium and high in fiber, containing moderate amounts of calcium, magnesium and potassium.
+|DASH||Pears are low in sodium and high in fiber, containing moderate amounts of calcium, magnesium, and potassium.
 Due to these characteristics, pears suit the DASH diet.|

-Pears, containing 15g of carbohydrates per 100g, are considered to be high carb fruits and are only allowed in the Induction phase of this diet and in moderation.
+|Atkins||Pears containing 15g of carbohydrates per 100g are considered to be high-carb fruits and are only allowed in the Induction phase of this diet and in moderation.
 Overall, it is advised to avoid this fruit during the Atkins diet.|

-|Mediterranean||Fruits are essential to the Mediterannean diet.
+|Mediterranean||Fruits are essential to the Mediterranean diet.
 Pears are also included in the traditional version of this diet (20).|

 |Paleo||Most fruits and vegetables are included in the paleo diet.
 Pears fit this diet but only in moderation.|

 |Vegan/ Vegetarian/ Pescetarian||Pears being fruits, naturally fit in all three diets.|

-|Dukan||Pears are not allowed in the first two, Attack and Cruise, phases of this diet.
-Starting from the Consolidation phase you can add pears in limited amounts to your diet.
+|Dukan||Pears are not allowed in the first two, Attack and Cruise phases of this diet.
+Starting from the Consolidation phase, you can add pears in limited amounts to your diet.
 In fact, pears are one of the best fruits to add during this phase (21).|

 |Intermittent Fasting||Like most fruits, you can use pears during the eating periods, but not during the fasting periods.|

 |Low Fat & Low Calorie||Pears are very low in fats but contain 97 calories per serving.
-You can have pears during low fat diets and can use them in low calorie diets in moderation.
+You can have pears during low-fat diets and use them in moderation in low-calorie diets.|

 |Low Carb||A serving of pear contains 25g of carbohydrates.
-Pears are not advisable to use during low carb diets.
+Pears are not advisable to use during low-carb diets.|

-|Anti Inflammatory||Studies have found pear to have certain anti inflammatory qualities, due to its phytochemical content (3).
-Therefore pears can be a healthy option during this diet.|
+|Anti Inflammatory||Studies have found pear to have certain anti-inflammatory qualities due to its phytochemical content (3).
+Therefore, pears can be a healthy option during this diet.|

 |BRAT||Raw pears are high in fiber and sugar and are to be avoided.
-However you can have pear juice in the first 8 to 12 hours of this diet and can add canned pears, preferably in natural juice, during the next 12 to 24 hours of this diet (22).|
+However, you can have pear juice in the first 8 to 12 hours of this diet and can add canned pears, preferably in natural juice, during the next 12 to 24 hours of this diet (22).|

-The Nordic diet is based on traditional ways of eating in the Nordic countries, which include Denmark, Norway, Sweden, Finland and Iceland.
+The Nordic diet is based on traditional ways of eating in the Nordic countries, which include Denmark, Norway, Sweden, Finland, and Iceland.
 It has been studied to have positive effects on the environment and health, lowering mortality rates (23).

 Nordic diet staples include whole-grain cereals such as rye, barley, and oats; berries and other fruits; vegetables (especially cabbage and root vegetables like potatoes and carrots); fatty fish such as salmon, mackerel, and herring; and legumes (beans and peas) (24).

-Pears are more often eaten raw but can also be used in salads, pastries and desserts.
+Pears are more often eaten raw but can also be used in salads, pastries, and desserts.

-Keeping, Storing and Conservation
+Keeping, Storing, and Conservation

 Consumption and Production

 China is also the largest consumer of pears, accounting for nearly 66% of total consumption.
-The second largest consumer in the world is Italy, followed by the USA.
+The second-largest consumer in the world is Italy, followed by the USA.

 Overall, the global pear market revenue in 2018 amounted to 27.3 billion dollars (28).

-There are estimated to be over 3000 varieties of pears, however, only about a hundred of them are commercially popular.
+There are estimated to be over 3,000 varieties of pears; however, only about a hundred of them are commercially popular.